Definition at line 16 of file hips.h.

 - Note

-- This is an overloaded version of the projection function, designed to include particle density in the computation.
-Ensure that the
+- This overload includes density in the computation.
+Ensure that

 - Warning